HL7-DaVinci/CRD/README.md

 This software lets EHR vendors and payer organizations examine how the proposed standard will work and test their own implementations of the standard.

 ## Project Structure
-This is a Java based project that requires at least Java 8 (untested with later versions) and is built with [Gradle](https://gradle.org/) 4.9.

 Folders within this project make up subprojects.
 This section provides a brief description of each.
 More detailed information can be found in the subproject folders.